qwertyquerty/pypresence/README.md

 # pypresence
-A Discord rich presence library in python!
+A Discord RPC library in python!
 Wow!

 ## So you want docs?
 Fine.